 You have to figure out first that what you’re expecting to happen (such as downloads, sales, leads etc.)

 Let’s not dig into the conversion rate and statistics tools here.

 For instance, when I added a ‘Hire Me‘ page back in 2015 on the header of my blog.

 In fact, I removed all the banner ads from my personal blog because I didn’t need it anymore.

-The reason is, the response was overwhelming and I was getting so many leads about content writing task.
+The reason is, the response was overwhelming and I was getting so many leads about content writing tasks.

-In the end, I had to take down the CTA button for a few months because I wasn’t able to handle the clients and they kept on coming.
-I literally kept that CTA off the header for next 6 months.
+I had to take down the CTA button for a few months because I wasn’t able to handle the clients and they kept on coming.
+I literally kept that CTA off the header for the next 6 months.

 As I said, you don’t need a fancy conversion rate analysis tool.

 Your bank account or sales amount would tell you everything.